FAQ

 • We commonly test for food allergens.
 It is important, however, to understand that not all food allergens are safe to be tested at the same time in some patients.
 Therefore, two visits and two separate skin prick tests may be needed to ensure the safety of the patient.

-• Foods we routinely test include; egg white, cow’s milk, peanut, sesame, codfish, wheat, soy and kiwi.
-We also frequently test for tree nuts (including but not limited to cashew, almond and hazelnut).
+• Foods we routinely test include: egg white, cow’s milk, peanut, sesame, codfish, wheat, soy, and kiwi.
+We also frequently test for tree nuts (including but not limited to cashew, almond, and hazelnut).

 • Drug allergy testing is more limited.
 Please bring the medication you are concerned about to the appointment and discuss testing with the nurse or Professor Lack.